Mishaux/jFormics/README.md

 jFormics
 ===========

-Flexible, customazable, interactive, behaviorally rich, pure Javascript Bugs
+Flexible, customizable, interactive, behaviorally rich, pure javascript Bugs!

 I'd love to have more bug sprite images available, but making them is not my strong suit.
 Please feel free to contribute and I'll set up a little downloadable gallery if we get some good ones.